-- 9. All investments in: - (a) units or other shares of the investments subject to the trusts of unit trust schemes managed by any one body (but see 14 below) [35%], and - (b) open-ended investment companies where the collective investment schemes constituted by the companies are managed by any one body [35%]. - 10.
-All insurance contracts [35%]. - 11.
-All securities transferred (or agreed to be transferred) by the authority under stock lending arrangements
+- 9. All investments in units or other shares of the investments subject to the trusts of unit trust schemes managed by any one body [35%] - 10.
+All investments in open-ended investment companies where the collective investment schemes constituted by the companies are managed by any one body [35%]. - 11.
+Any single insurance contract [35%]. - 12.
+All securities transferred (or agreed to be transferred) by the authority under stock lending arrangements [35%].